-The principal activities of the subsidiaries are described in Note 9 to the financial statements.
+The principal activities of the subsidiary are described in Note 9 to the financial statements.

-The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company for the financial year ended 31 December 2019 were authorised for issue by the Board of Directors on 30 March 2020.
+The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company for the financial year ended 31 December 2020 were authorised for issue by the Board of Directors on 30 March 2021.